sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 </div>

 The same idea can also be applied to reverse mode AD, as shown in Figure Y.
-Instead of leveraging orthogonal column, we exploit orthogonal rows.
+Instead of leveraging orthogonal columns, we rely on orthogonal rows.
 We can then materialize multiple rows in a single VJP.

 <div class="row mt-3">